blakegolliher/s3slower/LINUX_QUICKSTART.md

 ## Notes
 - The "sh: 1: Syntax error" message can be ignored - it's non-critical
-- If you get a "memcpy is not supported" error, the program will automatically retry with a compatibility version
+- If you get BPF compilation errors (memcpy/memset), the program will automatically try simpler versions:
+  1. Enhanced version (full features)
+  2. Compatibility version (no memcpy)
+  3. Simple version (minimal features, maximum compatibility)
 - Make sure to use HTTP (not HTTPS) endpoints
 - Run all scripts with sudo for BPF access